vinicunca/akar/docs/content/docs/2.pohon/2.components/blog-post.md

 ::

 ::note
-The styling will be different wether you provide a `to` prop or an `image`.
+The styling will be different whether you provide a `to` prop or an `image`.
 ::

 ### Orientation